 For child care, the TQRIS includes a tiered reimbursement system.

 Background of TQRIS in New Mexico

 New Mexico was one of the first states to establish a Tiered Quality Rating and Improvement System (TQRIS) back in the 1990’s.
-It began with the “Bronze, Silver and Gold” system (developed in a Olympic year!) and was revised to become the “Reach For The Stars” – 5-star level rating system that we have today.
-The current system was applied to licensed child care providers and some Head Start / Early Head Start and PreK providers that chose to participate.
+It began with the “Bronze, Silver and Gold” system and was revised to become the “Reach For The Stars” – the 5-star level rating system that we have today.
+The current system was applied to licensed child care providers and the Head Start / Early Head Start and PreK providers that chose to participate.